-Home > Patients & Visitors > Health Library > Milk Thistle (PDQ®): Complementary and alternative medicine - Health Professional Information [NCI]
+Home > Patients & Visitors > Health Library > Milk Thistle (PDQ®): Integrative, alternative, and complementary therapies - Health Professional Information [NCI]

 This information is produced and provided by the National Cancer Institute (NCI).
 The information in this topic may have changed since it was written.
 For the most current information, contact the National Cancer Institute via the Internet web site at http://cancer.gov or call 1-800-4-CANCER.

 This cancer information summary provides an overview of the use of milk thistle as a treatment and adjunct agent for people with cancer.

 The summary includes a brief history of milk thistle, a review of the laboratory studies and clinical trials, and a description of adverse effects associated with milk thistle use.

 This summary contains the following key information: